-One year ago, in a hospital room where i wish none of you and for any reason never be there, Modern Yogi was born.
+One year ago, in a hospital room where I wish none of you and for any reason never be there, Modern Yogi was born.

-Marianne was from the first people who visited me after surgery.
+Marianna was from the first people who visited me after surgery.
 As my yoga teacher and a very close friend, we had been through various challenges together walking into our common path.
-The truth is that somethig like this happened for our first time.
+The truth is that something like this happened for our first time.
 It was a tough week.
-From those when suddenly you lose the ground below your feet, visiting a doctor casually on a Monday morning for something simple as you believe and on Saturday you end up in a surgery room after a welter of medical tests with the sign ‘ very urgent ‘, unfed because a knot in your throat and a fist in your stomach do not allow you to eat anything and white as a ghost because the bad thoughts and even worse scenarios don’t let you to sleep for the whole week.
+From those when suddenly you lose the ground below your feet, visiting a doctor casually on a Monday morning for something simple as you believe and on Saturday you end up in a surgery room after a welter of medical tests with the sign ‘ very urgent ‘, unfed because a knot in your throat and a fist in your stomach do not allow you to eat anything and white as a ghost because the bad thoughts and even worse scenarios don’t let you sleep for the whole week.

-In her attempt to make me forgot what was going on, she started to recall all the things we had been dreaming about, doing things together such as a yoga school with an organic shop with vegan smoothies and delicacies, exotic trips for yoga and wellbeing retreats, meeting our favourite yoga teachers.
+In her attempt to make me forgot what was going on, she started to recall all the things we had been dreaming about, doing things together such as a yoga school with an organic shop with vegan smoothies and delicacies, exotic trips for yoga and wellbeing retreats, meeting our favorite yoga teachers.
 So why do not start with a site where we would share with all of you our experiences, feelings, knowledge, discoveries during our common journey.
 It was her idea.
-You see, girlfriends never stop dreaming, regardless their age!
+You see, girlfriends never stop dreaming, regardless of their age!

 Modern Yogi has been a great company for me during the last weird for other reasons too, year.
-It unblocked me several times from my daily routine, whereas the preparation and sharing of my articles with you, has been also a useful educational and psycho therapeutic experience.
+It unblocked me several times from my daily routine, whereas the preparation and sharing of my articles with you, has been also a useful educational and psychotherapeutic experience.

 Modern Yogi for me is a submission of love and truth, my own truth and I thank you all from my heart for your bear hug!